fabiankaegy/fabiankaegy/readme.md

 # Hi there :wave:

-I'm a User Experience focussed developer currently focused on building great user experiences within the WordPress Block Editor as a Senior Frontend Engineer [@10up](https://github.com/10up).
+I'm a User Experience focussed developer currently focused on building great user experiences within the WordPress Block Editor as a Lead Frontend Engineer [@10up](https://github.com/10up).

 I contribute back to [@WordPress](https://github.com/WordPress) core whenever I can and am speaking at WordCamps and WordPress Meetups.